rolling-scopes-school/tasks/tasks/christmas-shop/christmas-shop-part1.md

 1. The layout of the entire design or individual blocks is implemented using images, except in cases where the image is specifically required by the design.
 2. The use of frameworks, libraries, and technologies that are prohibited in the [Technical Requirements](./christmas-shop.md#technical-requirements).

-## Criteria for Evaluation

-**Maximum score for the task: 110 points**

-The scoring for each requirement is detailed in the [CrossCheck Criteria](#crosscheck-criteria) section.

-Any disputed issues should be resolved in favor of the student being assessed.

 ## Specifics of Verifying Layout

 - A deviation of up to 10px horizontally and vertically from the layout is permissible as long as visual congruity between the design and the markup is preserved.